johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 ![LOC vs rank](images/static-code-analysis-metrics-loc.png)

 This is the same codebase as the previous example.
-However the size of the boxes are dependent on it's rank now.
-Rank is a metric based on the Google Rank system where methods and classes that are used more, are bigger, and the least used are the small boxes.
-The color represents the lines of code.
-From this metric you can see that the code ranked the highest are actually not that bad in regards of lines of code.
+However the size of the boxes is dependent on it's rank now.
+Rank is a metric based on the Google Rank system where methods and classes that are used more, are bigger, and the least used are the smallest.
+The color represents the number of lines of code.
+From this metric you can see that the code ranked highest is actually not that bad in regards of lines of code.
 Almost all of them are beneath 20 lines of code, a few are above 50 and some rare ones are above 100.